The Apocalypse Triptych

 The Apocalypse Triptych is a series of three anthologies of apocalyptic and post-apocalyptic fiction, edited by John Joseph Adams and Hugh Howey.
 The first anthology, The End is Nigh, was self-published on March 1, 2014, with the second volume, The End is Now following on September 1, 2014.
 The final anthology, The End Has Come, was released on May 1, 2015.

 Synopsis

-The Apocalypse Triptych features stories from various different authors such as Sarah Langan, Scott Sigler, Ken Liu, and Carrie Vaughn, as well as from Hugh Howey.
+The Apocalypse Triptych features stories from various different authors such as Sarah Langan, Scott Sigler, Ken Liu, Tobias S. Buckell, and Carrie Vaughn, as well as from Hugh Howey.
 Each volume contains several stories with an apocalyptic theme, and each volume is set during a specific stage of an apocalypse.
 The first volume contains stories that deal with the concept of an impending apocalypse, while the second volume looks at what life would be like during such an event.
 The final volume collects stories that discuss people trying to rebuild and replenish civilization.